We work in partnership with the early care and education workforce.

 Early Educator Advisory Board

-We are developing an Early Educator Advisory Board to ensure that the work of the National ECE Workforce Center is meaningful and impactful to the workforce.
+Our Early Educator Advisory Board ensures that the work of the National ECE Workforce Center is meaningful and impactful to the workforce.

-Serving as thought partners and advisors, this board will contribute to activities across research and technical assistance and will be composed of teachers representing settings across the sector, including home-based programs, Head Start, community-based centers, tribal child care programs, and state preschools.
-Board members will receive honorariums.
+Serving as thought partners and advisors, this board contributes to activities across research and technical assistance and is composed of educators representing a variety of ECE settings, including home-based programs, Head Start, community-based centers, and state preschools.
+Board members receive honorariums for their time.

 Family Child Care Provider, Advocate, and Trainer